Almotriptan: Pharmacokinetics

+Chemistry

+Almotriptan is a tryptamine derivative and a 5-substituted derivative of the psychedelic drug dimethyltryptamine (DMT).

+Its experimental and predicted log P are both 1.6.

+History

+Almotriptan was patented in 1992 and was approved for medical use in 2000.

 Society and culture

 Brand names

-Brand names include Axert (US, Canada), Almogran (Belgium, Denmark, Finland, France, Germany, Italy, Ireland Portugal, Spain, the United Kingdom, the Netherlands, Sweden, Switzerland, South Korea...), Almotrex (Italy), Almozen (Bulgaria and Poland) and Amignul (Spain).
+Brand names include Axert (US, Canada), Almogran (Belgium, Denmark, Finland, France, Germany, Italy, Ireland Portugal, Spain, the United Kingdom, the Netherlands, Sweden, Switzerland, South Korea...), Almotrex (Italy), Almozen (Bulgaria and Poland), Dezamigren (Poland), and Amignul (Spain).